 Kernow DAT.
 What an adventure!- 2 mins

 If you’re reading this, chances are you were a part of the Kernow DAT adventure in some way.
-Perhaps you attended one of the events, supported them through sponsorship, loaned us a venue, or maybe you cheered on from afar.
+Perhaps you attended one of the events, spoke at one, supported them through sponsorship, loaned us a venue, or maybe you cheered on from afar.
 Wherever you sit on that spectrum, thank you for the support.
 If this is your first look at the group, you’ll never know what you missed out on!

 Kernow DAT was originally conceived after seeing the cool stuff Digital Plymouth were doing in the city through their events and conferences.
 I was inspired.
 They looked fun to organise, even more fun to attend and, best of all, they brought people together to share ideas and meet new friends.
 I wanted a piece of the action… but with a Cornish twist.